JaroDevelop/Debugging-Linux-Records/steam-runtime-issues/Enabling-only-nvidia.md

 https://github.com/Jedhless-Huudie/Debugging-Linux-Records/blob/HUB/terminal-output/Blacklist%20Non%20nvidia%20vulkan%20drivers

-Here is what I did to blacklist all other drivers except Nvidia
+Here is what I did to blacklist all other drivers except Nvidia.
+Steps to do this is also described here https://github.com/ValveSoftware/steam-runtime/issues/312

 $cd ..